François Arnaud (actor)

-Early life
+Early life and education

-Arnaud was born and raised in Montreal, Quebec.
-The first play he saw was Curano at age nine.
-He was so inspired that he went home and tried to learn the monologues.
-He auditioned for drama school with a play called The Bull written by a Canadian.
-In 2007, Arnaud trained at the Conservatoire d'art dramatique in Montreal.
+Arnaud was born on July 5, 1985, in Montreal, Quebec, Canada.
+He is French Canadian.
+He has a younger sister, a lawyer.
+The first play he saw was Cyrano de Bergerac at age nine; inspired by the performance, he went home and tried to learn the monologues.
+Arnaud graduated from Collège Jean-de-Brébeuf with an arts degree.
+He later trained at the Conservatoire d'art dramatique de Montréal.